EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 **Clean Illumina reads**

-It seams that our samples have some unwanted short reads and the quality of some bases is not as good as it could be.
+It seems that our samples have some unwanted short reads and the quality of some bases is not as good as it could be.
 There are plenty of programs such as `trimmomatic` or `cutadapt` that can be used to filter our Illumina reads.First we will get rid of the Illumina adapters, in this case we use Nextera adapters, using `Cutadapt`.
 Then we will filter to the get the best possible reads by quality and length using `Trimmomatic`
 ```bash